Mostly Sunny With a High Near 74

 Today

-Scattered showers and thunderstorms, mainly after noon.
+Isolated showers before 1pm, then isolated showers and thunderstorms between 1pm and 5pm.
 Some of the storms could produce small hail, gusty winds, and heavy rain.
 Mostly sunny, with a high near 74.
-Light and variable wind becoming southwest 8 to 13 mph in the morning.
-Winds could gust as high as 20 mph.
-Chance of precipitation is 50%.
+Breezy, with an east wind 5 to 10 mph becoming south 16 to 21 mph in the morning.
+Winds could gust as high as 31 mph.
+Chance of precipitation is 20%.

 Tonight